The average cost of groceries per month

 How much has the cost of groceries changed?

-In Australia, the cost of living is rising across the board – with an overall inflation level of 2.1% as at October 2024.
+In Australia, the cost of living is rising across the board – with an overall inflation level of 2.5% as of January 2025.
 Despite the Covid-19 pandemic being largely over and the supply chain returning to normal, inflation has an impact on almost everything, including food.

-If we look at just groceries, price increases between October 2023 and October 2024 range from 2.1% for bread to 10.7% for eggs.
+If we look at just groceries, price increases between January 2024 and January 2025 range from 3% for bread to 12.3% for fruit.

 This is a change from past trends, when staples actually got more affordable compared to inflation.